ogurinkaben/qwikjot/README.md

 Nodejs CRUD application with Authentication

 ## Requiremnts
-Nodejs installed
+* Nodejs installed
-Setup a your MongoDB database.
+* Setup a MongoDB database.
 You can read up about that here https://docs.atlas.mongodb.com/tutorial/create-new-cluster/

 ## Run the project